clearlydecoded/rest-messenger/README.md

   * Minor because the name of one of the boilerplate methods changed slightly.
 * Stricter processor registration validation.
   * Checks when registering processors that no other processors in the system are already registered with the same string-based type ID.
-  * If it finds another one already registered, throws IllegalStateException, thus preventing quiet overriding of existing processor.
+  * If it finds another one already registered, throws `IllegalStateException`, thus preventing quiet overriding of existing processor.

 ## Dependecies
 * Java 8 and above